ca-la/svgbundler-api/README.md

 - `AWS_SECRET_KEY` - Your AWS secret key
 - `AWS_S3_BUCKET_NAME` - The S3 bucket to upload files into

+Other optional configuration:

+- `CLIENT_TOKEN` - A shared token that clients must provide in a request header of the format `Authorization: Token CLIENT_TOKEN_GOES_HERE`.

 For local development, you can specify these in a `.env` file in the project
 directory: